svj-aventador/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/account-methods/account_lines.md

 # account_lines
 [[Source]](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/AccountLines.cpp "Source")

-The `account_lines` method returns information about an account's trust lines, including balances in all non-SGY currencies and assets.
+The `account_lines` method returns information about an account's trust lines, including balances in all non-RCP currencies and assets.
 All information retrieved is relative to a particular version of the ledger.

 ## Request Format